Capitol Hill Occupied Protest: Shrines

 Visitors lit candles and left flowers at three shrines with photographs and notes expressing sentiments related to George Floyd and other victims of police brutality.
 Persons for whom shrines, murals, and/or vigils were created:

 On June 19, events ranging from a "grief ritual" to a dance party were held to observe Juneteenth.

 Internal governance

 Occupants of the zone favored consensus decision-making in the form of general assembly, with daily meetings and discussion groups an alternative to designated leaders.
-According to City Journal on June 10, former mayoral candidate Nikkita Oliver had a major role in the zone.